gclssvglx/python-workshop/slides.md

 # About now, my fingers are getting tired of typing those long commands...

 But, we can fix that.
-We could write a CLI, or we could just add some `aliases`?
+We could write a CLI, but for now let's just add some `aliases`?

 ```shell
 alias py-up='source venv/bin/activate'